v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 Production: skip the seed

-Never run pnpm db:seed against a live database — it inserts demo records and accounts intended for evaluation.
+Never run pnpm db:seed against a live database — it inserts demo records intended for evaluation.
+Migrations are safe to re-run; they skip anything already done.

 Start the dev server